AdobeDocs/commerce-webapi/src/pages/get-started/authentication/index.md

 # Authentication

-Magento allows developers to define web [API](https://glossary.magento.com/api) resources and their permissions in the `webapi.xml` configuration file.
+Adobe Commerce and Magento Open Source allow developers to define web [API](https://glossary.magento.com/api) resources and their permissions in the `webapi.xml` configuration file.
 See [Services as Web APIs](https://developer.adobe.com/commerce/php/development/components/web-api/services/).

 Before you can make [web API](https://glossary.magento.com/web-api) calls, you must authenticate your identity and have necessary permissions (authorization) to access the API resource.
-Authentication allows Magento to identify the caller's user type.
+Authentication allows the application to identify the caller's user type.
 A user's (administrator, integration, customer, or guest) access rights determine an API call's resource accessibility.

 ## Accessible resources